Sparse high-dimensional linear regression with a partitioned empirical Bayes ECM algorithm: Methods

 \subsubsection{Two-groups approach}

 Our alternative to Bayes factors for estimating $p_m$ uses an estimate of the posterior variance of $\beta_m$ at step $t$ for all $m$.
-For now, assume $S_m^{(t)}$ and $S_m^{2(t)}$ are estimates of the posterior standard deviation and variance of $\beta_m$, respectively, which we discuss in Section \ref{sec.post.var}.
-The true posterior distribution of $\be$ is Gaussian with a mixture of zero and non-zero means corresponding to the zero and non-zero $\bgamma$ values.
-The goal is to use the approximated posterior distribution at step $t$, $\beta_m \sim N(\beta_m^{(t)},S_m^{2(t)})$, to determine if the true posterior distribution has zero mean.
-Note the similarities of this problem with the popular `two-group' approach to multiple testing \citep[e.g.,][]{Efron2001,Sun2007,Sto07,Efr08} where statistics (e.g., means and variances) are available for a large number of tests which have a mixture of zero and non-zero expectation.
-Estimation of the posterior probability that the null is true conditional on a test statistic that is equal to an observed value (the so-called ``local FDR'') has received considerable attention within the two-groups approach, where empirical Bayes approaches have been shown to have desirable properties \citep{Ste17,CasRoq20}.
-The empirical Bayes estimates are based on test statistics ${T}^{(t)}_m=\beta^{(t)}_m/S^{(t)}_m$, which is beneficial since we do not need to assume equal posterior variances, or that the data have been decorrelated.
+For now, assume $S_m^{(t)}$ and $S_m^{2(t)}$ are estimates of the posterior standard deviation and variance of $\beta_m|\gamma_m=1$, respectively, which we discuss in Section \ref{sec.post.var}.
+Consider the distribution of $\beta_m$ conditional on $(\mathcal{D},\W_{m-},\W_{m+})$, which we refer to as the \textit{oracle} posterior.
+It is straightforward to show that the oracle posterior is Gaussian with mean zero if $\gamma_m=0$ and non-zero mean if $\gamma_m=1$.
+The goal is to use the approximated posterior distribution at step $t$, i.e., $\beta_m \sim N(\beta_m^{(t)},S_m^{2(t)})$, to determine if the oracle posterior distribution has zero or non-zero mean.
+That is, does the approximated posterior arise from an oracle posterior that has a mean of zero?
+Note the similarities of this problem with the popular `two-group' approach to multiple testing \citep[e.g.,][]{Efron2001,Sun2007,Sto07,Efr08} where statistics (e.g., means and variances) are available for a large number of tests which have a mixture of zero and non-zero expectations.
+Estimation of the posterior probability that the null is true (i.e., mean is zero) conditional on a test statistic that is equal to an observed value (the so-called ``local FDR'') has received considerable attention within the two-group approach.
+Empirical Bayes approaches have been shown to have desirable properties \citep{Ste17,CasRoq20}.
+The empirical Bayes estimates are based on test statistics ${T}^{(t)}_m=\beta^{(t)}_m/S^{(t)}_m$, which is beneficial since we do not need to assume equal posterior variances, nor that the data have been decorrelated.